tomhrr/cosh/doc/all.md

 result will also be a generator.  `is-shiftable` is an additional type predicate that returns a boolean indicating whether `shift` can be called on the argument.

+#### Error handling

+Whenever an error occurs, an error message is displayed and control is returned to the user at the shell.
+There are no facilities for catching errors or resuming processing at the point where an error occurred.
+(This only affects internal calls, though: if a call to an external program fails, that will not of itself cause control to be returned to the user.)

+To cause an error to occur manually, use the `error` form:

+    $ "an error message" error
+    1:20: an error message

+The `lib/rt.ch` library contains various example uses of this function.

 ### Built-in functions